leondeklerk/SSE/README.md

 ## Project 2

-Study on a literary framework on green procurement requirements for software companies.
+Study on a literary framework on green procurement requirements for software companies and an example implementation of the proposed framework to be used in a procurement process.